weronikaduda/cloudx-java-azure-dev/content/modules/module-04/task.md

 **Please complete the following task:**

 1. Create an instance of the Application Insights service.
-2. Enable the connection to Application Insights for the PetStore services using the Spring Boot starter and deploy the services.
+2. Enable the connection to Application Insights for the PetStore services and deploy the services.
 3. Browse the Pet Store website: add several products to the shopping cart.
 4. In Application Insights, check the following:
    - the Overview tab for incoming requests and failures